About the Everest Base Camp Trek

 Sir Edmund Hillary and Tenzing Norgay may have been the people to put the Khumbu on the map, but since then, countless mountaineers and trekkers have enjoyed the beauty of the likes of Mt.
 Everest, Ama Dablam, Goyko Lakes, and much more.
 Let’s ensure this area stays as it is for future trekkers and Nepali people.

-If you’re planning to trek to Everest Base Camp (EBC), it’s essential to secure the necessary permits in advance.
-Here’s a step-by-step guide to help you navigate the process and ensure a smooth journey.
+If you’re planning to trek to Everest Base Camp (EBC), you need to get the necessary permits in advance.
+Here’s a step by step guide to help you through the process.

 - Khumbu Pasang Lhamu Rural Municipality Entrance Permit